Skip to main content

 MCP: structured tool calling

-For agents that support MCP (Model Context Protocol), fallow-mcp exposes analysis capabilities as structured tools.
-This gives agents typed inputs and outputs instead of parsing CLI text.
-The MCP server uses stdio transport and wraps the fallow CLI binary.
+For agents that support , fallow-mcp exposes analysis as structured tools.
+Agents get typed inputs and outputs instead of parsing CLI text.
+The MCP server uses and wraps the fallow CLI binary.
 Set the FALLOW_BIN environment variable to point to the fallow binary (defaults to fallow in PATH).

 Add to your .claude/settings.json: